Calming Bedtime Stories for Kids to Help Them Relax and Sleep

 Would a small, sleepy story be the secret ingredient to a peaceful night’s sleep for a busy little one?

-How this collection was crafted
+How this calming collection was crafted

 The stories were chosen because they favor gentle conflict resolution, comforting imagery, and rhythms that lower arousal rather than stimulate it.
-Each tale is short enough to fit into a realistic bedtime routine, while long enough to provide a satisfying pause between daytime busyness and quiet night.
+Each tale is short enough to fit into a realistic bedtime routine, while long enough to create a satisfying pause between daytime busyness and quiet night.

-Gentle story synopses — short and sleepy
+Gentle bedtime story synopses — short and sleepy

 Bibi and the Rainbow Balloon